My Campaign Strategy was

 So, what happened?

-The most striking thing I noticed in the results were the percentages of the votes for each candidate that seemed to be independent of candidate efforts to win over voters.
+The most striking thing I noticed in the results were the percentages of the votes for each candidate that seemed to be independent of candidate efforts to reach out to voters.
 There was some variation in percentages but not according to how much or how little effort and money the candidate put into their campaigns.
 Based on this observation I suspect party affiliation played the biggest, if not the only significant role in the election results.

-So I used my model to quickly look at the proportions of party affiliations for the voters in county wide, Legislative Districts, and Senate Districts to see if there is a correlation between the percentage of votes cast for each candidate and the relative percentages of party affiliations in that district.
-There does appear to be a correlation between candidate results and the ratio of their party to the opposing party in the historical voter data.
-Voting independents seem to follow suit or are insignificant.
+So I used my model to quickly look at the proportions of party affiliations for the voters in county wide, Legislative Districts, and Senate Districts to see if there is a correlation between the percentage of votes cast for each candidate and the relative party ratios (as defined above).
+There does appear to be a correlation between candidate results and the party ratios.

 My model provides the following input parameters.
 Since I am a Republican, these are all from a Republican party perspective.
 Given that I am evaluating how well my model fits the actual election results, I tweaked the imput paramaters accordingly.
 I found a relatively good fit with the input parameters set as listed below.
 Of course, it is difficult to guess parameter values up front and relatively easy to make adjustments after the fact.